weaveworks/weave/site/operational-guide/uniform-fixed-cluster.md

 ### Adding a Peer

-On a new peer, at boot, via [systemd](/site/installing-weave/systemd.md) run:
+On the new peer, at boot, via [systemd](/site/installing-weave/systemd.md) run:

     weave launch --no-restart $PEERS